takelley1/linux-notes/storage.md

 ## MISC

-`du -sh /home/alice` display disk space used by specified directory or file \
--list total storage used by entire directory and all subdirectories, "summarize" (`-s`) \
--list human-readable format (`-h`)

-`du -d 1 -h /` list total sizes of each directory one level beneath the specified directory (`-d 1`)

----
- > `inode` = a special data structure containing a file's metadata.
+ `inode` = a special data structure containing a file's metadata.
 Contains the file's physical address on the storage medium, size, permissions, and modification timestamps.
 The file that the user interacts with is only a pointer to its corresponding inode. http://www.linfo.org/inode.html